maryamak2/Graduation_Project/README.md

 9. If you don’t want to run the files on 3 devices you can simply change all IP’s to localhost (127.0.0.1).

 •	Server 1:
-	ELK and Policy Engine
+  -ELK and Policy Engine
-	Files: Policy_Engine.py
+  -Files: Policy_Engine.py

 •	Server 2:
-	Backend
+  -Backend
-	Files: Identity_Management.py, Session_Management.py, dbtestmysql.py, modelsmysql.py, Patient_record_Server.py, main.py
+  -Files: Identity_Management.py, Session_Management.py, dbtestmysql.py, modelsmysql.py, Patient_record_Server.py, main.py

 •	Server 3:
-	Frontend
+  -Frontend
-	Files: all .html and .css files.
+  -Files: all .html and .css files.

 •	All requirements are attached in requirements.txt.
 •	Further explanation